-1.2.5 Module Handbook (Syllabus) and Course Catalog
+1.2.3 Module Handbook (Syllabus) and Course Catalog

 To find out which courses are being offered in Embedded Systems Engineering in general (not only in the current semester), you can check out the module handbook.
 Here you can find a detailed description of each course offered, its course language, whether it is offered in the winter or summer semester and which books are recommended.
-You will find the module handbook in HisinOne.
-Click on the button "Studies offered", where you can go to "View module handbooks".
-Then enter "Embedded Systems Engineering" in the field for "Subject" and under Degree select "Master of Science".
-You can view all modules on offer by clicking on the tree structure icon on the left.

-The Course Catalog ("Vorlesungsverzeichnis") shows which courses are offered in a given semester.
-You can find the Course Catalog online in HisinOne.
-Just go to "studies offered" and "show university course catalog".
-Then select "Technische Fakultät", "Master of Science", "Embedded Systems Engineering", PO 2012.
+The Course Catalog ("Vorlesungsverzeichnis") shows which courses are M offered in a given semester.
+You can find the Course Catalog online in hHisinOne.
+Just go to "studies offered" and "show university course catalog". ^S Then select "Technische Fakultät", "Master of Science", "Embedded Systems Engineering", PO 2021.

-1.2.6 Master Thesis
+1.2.4 Master Thesis